-Integrated Resource Plan analyses encompass a long-term planning horizon.
+Integrated Resource Plan (IRP) analyses encompass a long-term planning horizon.
 For this IRP, we examined scenarios that extend 27 years into the future.
 To conduct such an analysis, we mostly rely on forecasts we developed using reasonable assumptions about the future because of the long-term changing nature of input variables.
-These assumptions help us construct a potential future, and through the IRP analysis, we can study their impact on the gas system.
+These assumptions help us construct a potential future, and through the IRP analysis, we can study the impact of various future scenarios on the gas system.
 This section reviews the key variables and their assumptions used in this IRP.